dhis2/d2-i18n/README.md

 In *.travis.yml* before build/deploy step add `yarn localize`

 ## Note
-We don't use _react-i18next_ because handling cursor in editor with the mixing of ASCII and RTL characters is very messy.
-ASCII characters move the cursor to one end of the line while RTL characters take cursor to the opposite end.
-Additionally using variables in RTL language strings doesn't work as the first sequence of _{{_ might be entered correctly but the next sequence of _}}_ simply flows in the opposite direction making it impossible to translate.
+We don't use _react-i18next_ because handling cursor in text editor when ASCII and RTL characters are mixed is impossible to edit.
+Some ASCII characters move the cursor to one end of the line while RTL characters take cursor to the opposite end.
+Using variables in RTL language strings do not work because the first _{{_ might be entered correctly when translating but when we go to type the ending sequence _}}_ the cursor ends up in the wrong place making it impossible to translate.